srirepo-05/Week1_Edunet_P3/README.md

 4)A correlation matrix heatmap was created to find the relationships between features.

 5)Highly correlated feature pairs were extracted and printed.

+Week2 Updates:

+Tasks accomplished:

+1)Performed Bivariate analysis

+2) Visualized Outliers in the dataset using boxplot

+**IMPROVEMENTS:**

+3)Handled the found outlier using IQR method

+4)Visualized Outliers after being treated using boxplot